vcvpaiva/NLIMath/README.md

 1. Try to treat math concepts as black boxes, as much as possible.

 2. Use the singular, instead of the plural, for concepts.
+Use no Capitals for concepts, as much as possible.

 3. If one has a long span that is a concept, e.g. “enriched accessible categories”, we should also list the sensible subspans like “accessible category”.